MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-component-costs.md

 ### Optimize platform features

-Optimizing platform features involves selecting and configuring the platform features, such as performance tiers and configuration settings, to match operational needs.
+Optimizing platform features involves eliminating or updating platform features, such as performance tiers and configuration settings, to optimize resource usage and reduce costs.
 It helps align spending with the requirements of the workload and avoids unnecessary expenses on unneeded features.
-Identify and remove unnecessary or unused platform features to optimize resource usage and reduce costs.
 Here are some tips to optimize the cost of platform features:

 - *Know the capabilities of the things you’ve purchased*: Before you can optimize, you need a clear inventory of the services and their features across your cloud platforms.
 Understand the features and functionalities of the platforms or services in your workload.
 Be aware of the specific tier you have chosen and the features each tier offers.
 For example, if you don't require auto-scaling or advanced networking, a lower-tier plan might suffice.